 - Phone: 585-268-9293

-The following are web links to Family history and genealogy, Records and Resources relevant to Allegany County.
+The following are web links to Genealogy, Records and Resources pertaining to Allegany County.
 Most of these genealogy links fall into 3 categories: Business oriented Sites, Private Sites or Organization Sites.
 Some have free access some have to have a cost.
 This is simply a listing that has been compiled or submitted.
 I do not recommend or promote one genealogy site over another.
-Feel free to suggest your own favorite Allegany County genealogy or family history related sites.

 Allegany Co.
 NY Books, Newspapers & Publications